Omphacite Jade Gemstone Information

 Some possibilities for confusion include other green gemstones, such as jadeite, nephrite, kosmochlor and serpentine.

-Omphacite Jade Mythology, Metaphysical and Crystal Healing Back to Top
+Omphacite Jade Mythology, Metaphysical and Crystal Healing

 As a form of jade, omphacite carries many of the beliefs and legends as other forms of jade.
 The Mayans and Aztecs believed jade could cure pain.
 In fact, the name 'jade' originated from Spanish explorers who named it 'piedra de ijada', which translates loosely as 'stone for the pain in the side'.